kingdonb/kubernetes-operator/README.md

 - Cache resource version in yaml store to avoid double events.
 - Handle the finalizer on create and after delete events.
 - Update status after successfuly passed upsert methods.
-- Provides an event handler, so you can easy create events forcustom resources.
+- Provides an event handler, so you can easy create events for custom resources.
 On deletion it also will clean up all lost events.

 ![KubernetesOperator.png](KubernetesOperator.png)